progit/progit/de/02-git-basics/01-chapter2.markdown

 This creates a new subdirectory named `.git` that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
 (See *Chapter 9* for more information about exactly what files are contained in the `.git` directory you just created.)

-Das erzeugt ein Git Verzeichnis `.git`, in dem alle relevanten Git Repository Dateien enthalten sind, also ein Git Repository Grundgerüst.
-Zu diesem Zeitpunkt werden dann noch keine Dateien versioniert.
-(In Kapitel 9 werden wir genauer darauf eingehen, welche Dateien im .git Verzeichnis gerade erzeugt wurden.)
+Das erzeugt ein Unterverzeichnis `.git`, in dem alle relevanten Git Repository Dateien enthalten sind, also ein Git Repository Grundgerüst.
+Zu diesem Zeitpunkt werden noch keine Dateien in Git versioniert.
+(In Kapitel 9 werden wir genauer darauf eingehen, welche Dateien im .git Verzeichnis enthalten sind und was ihre Aufgabe ist.)

 If you want to start version-controlling existing files (as opposed to an empty directory), you should probably begin tracking those files and do an initial commit.
 You can accomplish that with a few `git add` commands that specify the files you want to track, followed by a commit: